-At the time of writing (November 2019) each of the big four banks offers Google Pay to their customers.
-The big four were much quicker to take up Google Pay than they were to adopt Apple Pay – as of 2019 three of the big four banks have Apple Pay, while only one of them had it before 2019 (ANZ).
+At the time of writing, each of the big four banks offers Google Pay to their customers.
+The big four were much quicker to take up Google Pay than they were to adopt Apple Pay, as all four didn't have that until 2020.

-They were slow to adopt Apple Pay due to the fees Apple charges the banks – it was revealed Apple charges the banks between 0.04-0.06% of the purchase price when customers use Apple Pay.
+They were slow to adopt Apple Pay due to the fees Apple charges the banks – it was revealed Apple charges the banks between 0.04% to 0.06% of the purchase price when customers use Apple Pay.
 Google charges no such fee, which is why they were less reluctant to switch on Google Pay capabilities.

 Does ANZ offer Google Pay?